Academy Programs Grades 3-12

 General Program Description for Grades 9-12

 High school students (grades 9-12) served at Kent Laboratory Academy are valued as individuals and as a part of our community.
-Through three distinct settings, educators strive to meet the unique learning needs of every student.
 Fully trained in the Compassionate Schools framework, our educators actively support student resilience and academic success while also creating a sense of belonging.
-Kent Laboratory academic programs provide a personalized, culturally responsive approach that support and flex to the strengths and needs of our diverse learners.
+Kent Laboratory academic programs provide a personalized, culturally responsive approach that supports and flexes to the strengths and needs of our diverse learners.
 Courses are intentionally designed to be student-centered, and many have cross-curricular connections through social-emotional learning and academic strategies.

-Our university affiliations empower us to welcome college educators and resources that further contribute to our community.
+Our university partnership empowers us to welcome college educators and resources that further contribute to our community.
 Through the support of our partners, we are better equipped to focus and attend to the individual learner.
-Our lab model also provides opportunities and options for students to enroll in innovative courses that provide standards-based credit recovery options in a fresh and relevant way.
+Our lab model also provides opportunities and options for students to enroll in innovative courses that provide learning in a fresh and relevant way.

-Students who are behind in earning high school credits are served through the Connect program at Kent Laboratory Academy.
+Kent School District students who are behind in earning high school credits may be served through the Connect program at Kent Laboratory Academy.
 Through blended learning instruction, Connect students access online courses so students are able to work at their own pace for both credit retrieval and credit acquisition.
-Students in Connect can also choose between two daily meeting times (in-person once schools reopen) that allow for a flexible schedule with direct teacher support.
-Connect students work closely with a school counselor, the dean of admissions and academic intervention, and a teacher to support them in any way possible.
+Students in Connect can also choose between two daily meeting times that allow for a flexible schedule with direct teacher support.
+Connect students work closely with a school counselor, the dean of admissions and academics, and a teacher to support them.
 New students are accepted throughout the school year as space allows.